Regional Development Victoria

 Felicity Williams has held senior management positions in marketing, public relations and communications in industries including tertiary education, secondary education, and not-for-profit organisations.
 She founded and ran a highly successful business and marketing consultancy during which she provided practical assistance and support to small and medium sized businesses in a wide range of industries throughout North East Victoria.

 She was Marketing Manager for Wodonga TAFE, and then took up an Executive Director position at Bendigo TAFE.
 She then returned to the North East to manage a secondary school.
-However, in September 2014 Felicity took up the role of CEO of The Centre for Continuing Education, fulfilling her desire to return to the tertiary sector.
+In September 2014 Felicity took up the role of CEO of The Centre for Continuing Education, fulfilling her desire to return to the tertiary sector.

-Felicity is passionate about the vocational education and training sector because it links people to community and industry, and because education has the power to change lives.Felicity has now taken on the role of CEO of Upper Murray Family Care, which supports holistic programs supporting families and communities in north east Victoria.
+Felicity is passionate about the vocational education and training sector because it links people to community and industry, and because education has the power to change lives.
+Felicity has now taken on the role of CEO of Upper Murray Family Care, which supports holistic programs supporting families and communities in north east Victoria.

-Bess Nolan-CookBess Nolan-Cook
+Bess Nolan-Cook

-Bessis the CEO of Tourism North East, the regional tourism board for Victoria’s High Country.
+Bess is the CEO of Tourism North East, the regional tourism board for Victoria’s High Country.
 Bess has a background in marketing, communications and major events and prior to joining Tourism North East, was the Director of Marketing and Communications at DoTerra Australia & New Zealand.
 Bess holds a Bachelor of Dramatic Art in Technical Production from the National Institute of Dramatic Art (NIDA) and is passionate about driving meaningful outcomes that positively support the visitor economy and the region.

 Katie WarnerKatie Warner